 The Government of Japan will examine applicants who belong to the military or other military-related organizations and/or who are enlisted in the military, taking into consideration of their duties, positions in the organization and other relevant information in a comprehensive manner to be consistent with the Development Cooperation Charter of Japan.

 (3) Notice of Acceptance

-The JICA overseas office (or the Embassy of Japan) will notify the results not later than September 2, 2024.
-The Information of Visa for Cambodia will be provided to accepted applicants at the time of Notice of Acceptance.
+The JICA overseas office (or the Embassy of Japan) will notify the results not later than August 8, 2025.